Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Mi7GvyXRA3g.md

 # [May 24th, 2022 Livestream](../2022-05-24.md)
 ## Q&A: Is it safe to make an Alt Recipe Nuclear factory?
 https://www.youtube.com/watch?v=Mi7GvyXRA3g
-This question was possibly duplicated with a more recent answer: [July 5th, 2022 Livestream Q&A: Will the alt Nuclear Fuel be part of the next Update?](./yt-MrPbasBXKEQ.md) [https://www.youtube.com/watch?v=MrPbasBXKEQ](https://www.youtube.com/watch?v=MrPbasBXKEQ)
+This question was possibly duplicated with a more recent answer: [August 23rd, 2022 Livestream Q&A: New Nuclear Recipes confirmed?](./yt-RDZCG82PWRo.md) [https://www.youtube.com/watch?v=RDZCG82PWRo](https://www.youtube.com/watch?v=RDZCG82PWRo)

 ### Topics